lanl/bml/tests/README.md

 	#include "testN.h"

 Finally, we will modify the bml_test.c file in four positions.
-We will first indicate that there is going to be an extra test by increasing the NUM_TEST variable:
+We will first indicate that there is going to be an extra test by increasing the NUM_TEST
+variable:

 	const int NUM_TESTS = <N>;

 where N has to be replace by the total number of tests.
 Next we will add the test name in the test_name array:

 	const char *test_name[] =
  			{ "test1", ... , "mytest", ... , "testN"}

+Please ensure that the number of entries in test_name, test_description, and testers matches the value of NUM_TEST.
-This will be followed by a descrition of the test:
+This will be followed by a description of the test:

 	const char *test_description[] = {
 			 "Description of test 1",